datopian/playbook/issues-tasks/README.md

 ::: tip
 On Github (and GitLab) you can create an issue template so this structure is always present.
 :::

+## Labels and Milestones

+Labels are a great way to highlight the status, relationship and context of issues.
+For example:

+* Support issues must have a support label (indicating their support package).
+* All client related issues must have a client label (all colored #800080).
+* Issues related to other, internal, projects need to be labelled accordingly.
+* Contextual labels are encouraged:
+  * 'Source' labels for support issues (e.g. client/sentry/uptime etc.).
+  * 'Technical Debt', 'Bug' etc.

+Once labels are prioritised or worked on they need to be labelled accordingly and added to the relevant milestone.
+A detailed description of how to use labels and milestones within sprints can be found in the [Datopian Playbook, Agile Delivery](https://playbook.datopian.com/agile/#the-sprint-process-and-key-concepts).

 ## Adding an Estimate